-Looking at his stats, Gary Sheffield was a better player than in my memory.
+Looking at his stats, Sheffield was a better player than in my memory.
 Sheffield, nephew of Dwight Gooden (who was a one and done in Hall of Fame voting, getting just 3% of the vote) was a first round pick in the 1986 draft by the Brewers.
-He went on to have a 22 (I didn't think he played that long) year major league career, playing for 8 different teams.
+He went on to have a 22 year (I didn't think he played that long) major league career, playing for 8 different teams.

 He played 2576 games, hitting .292/.393/.514 with 509 home runs, 1676 RBI and 253 stolen bases thrown in for good measure.
 He made 9 All-Star teams.
 He won 5 Silver Slugger awards.
 He received MVP votes 7 times, finishing 2nd once and 3rd twice.
 His career WAR is 60.2.